 Reaction & Thoughts:

-I was about ten years old when American Gigolo came out.
-I was very young and my parents didn’t allow me to watch it, but I remember the controversy surrounding the film.
+I was in elementary school when American Gigolo came out and my parents didn’t allow me to watch it, but I remember the controversy surrounding the film.
 It was supposed to be an adult film in every sense.
-When I finally saw it, I was a bit disappointed; it’s not as “risqué” as it sounds (there is hardly any nudity in the film).
+When I finally saw it, I was a bit disappointed — it’s not as “risqué” as it sounds (there is hardly any nudity in the film).

-Thirty-four years later, I plunged into it for another dip, this time from the perspective of an adult — I was astonished at how much better the film was than I remembered.
-It’s stylish (beautifully shot by John Bailey, The Big Chill) and well-thought-out, with the underrated Richard Gere perfectly casted in the title role (he was casted only after John Travolta and Christopher Reeve turned it down).
+Nearly four decades later, I plunged into it for another dip, this time from the perspective of an adult and I was astonished at how much better the film was than I remembered.
+It’s stylish (beautifully shot by John Bailey, The Big Chill) and well-thought-out, with the underrated Richard Gere perfectly casted in the title role — Gere was casted only after John Travolta (Grease) and Christopher Reeve (Superman) turned it down.

 Conclusions & Final Thoughts:

-American Gigolo is an underrated neo-noir, especially interesting to fans of Schrader’s work.
-It deserves a place on your DVD shelf next to Lawrence Kasdan’s Body Heat and Harold Becker’s Sea of Love.
+American Gigolo is an underrated neo-noir, especially interesting to fans of Schrader’s work. the movie deserves a place on your DVD shelf next to Lawrence Kasdan’s Body Heat and Harold Becker’s Sea of Love.
 Color, 117 minutes, Rated R.